autarch/houseabsolute.com/content/new-resume/index.md

 ## Publications

-For a full list see [my online list of publications]({{% ref "/publications/index.md" %}}).
+For a full list see [my list of publications]({{% ref "/publications/index.md"
+%}}).
+Some highlights:

 * LWN.net - [Perl 5.16 and beyond](https://lwn.net/Articles/487216/) - March
   22, 2012
 * Wrote [perlootut](https://perldoc.perl.org/perlootut) from scratch and
   revised [perlobj](https://perldoc.perl.org/perlobj) from the ground up for the Perl 5.16.0 release in 2012.
-* As part of a grant to work on the [Moose distribution](https://metacpan.org/dist/Moose) documentation, revised all of the existing API docs, wrote new cookbook recipes, and wrote the [Moose::Manual](https://metacpan.org/dist/Moose/view/lib/Moose/Manual.pod) documentation from scratch.
+* Received a grant from The Perl Foundation to work on the [Moose distribution](https://metacpan.org/dist/Moose) documentation and revised all of the existing API docs, wrote new cookbook recipes, and wrote the [Moose::Manual](https://metacpan.org/dist/Moose/view/lib/Moose/Manual.pod) documentation from scratch.
 * Co-authored [Embedding Perl in HTML with